Civil service reform in the United States

 Carl Schurz, founder of the Liberal Republican Party and prominent advocate of civil service reform.

 Civil service reform in the United States was a major issue in the late 19th century at the national level, and in the early 20th century at the state level.
 Proponents denounced the distribution of government offices—the "spoils"—by the winners of elections to their supporters as corrupt and inefficient.
 They demanded nonpartisan scientific methods and credential be used to select civil servants.
 The five important civil service reforms were the two Tenure of Office Acts of 1820 and 1867, Pendleton Civil Service Reform Act of 1883, the Hatch Acts (1939 and 1940) and the CSRA of 1978.
 In addition, President Cleveland's 1888 Executive Order drastically expanded the civil service system.

 Early aggressive demands for civil service reform, particularly stemming from Democratic arguments, were associated with white supremacy and opposition towards economic and social gains made by Black people through the spoils system which pro-civil rights Republican "Stalwarts" shrewdly utilized during the Reconstruction and Gilded Age eras.
 Historian Eric Foner writes that at the time of the Reconstruction era, Black people recognized that the establishing of a civil service system would prevent "the whole colored population" from holding public office.

 Among contemporary criticisms of the United States civil service system, some argue that the provisions of the Pendleton Act allowing for arbitrary expansion of civil service protections through the usage of federal executive action result in a subsequently massive bureaucracy that cannot be held to account.

 Spoils system

 In 1801 President Thomas Jefferson, alarmed that Federalists dominated the civil service and the army, identified the party affiliation of office holders and systematically appointed Democratic-Republicans.
 Andrew Jackson in 1829 began the systematic rotation of officeholders after four years, replacing them with his partisans in a controversial move.
 By the 1830s the "spoils system" meant the systematic replacement of officeholders every time the government changed party hands.
+Winning candidates would dole out government positions to those who had supported his political party prior to the election.